 Upper Comfort

-The Asics Novablast 5 is one of our highest-ranked shoes in the upper comfort metric.
+The Asics Novablast 5 offers the best upper comfort.
 Its upper is made of engineered knit mesh.
-This material is lightweight, breathable, flexible, and nearly smooth enough to completely eradicate worry about blisters.
-In addition to the upper textile, the midfoot is moderately tapered, and the toebox is spacious enough to allow toes to splay without feeling clownlike.
-The Asics Gel-Kayano 31 features a creamy texture to its upper.
-Though also made of engineered mesh, the upper is soft, smooth, and inviting in a way that many traditionally designed daily trainers are not.
+The material is lightweight, breathable, flexible, and nearly smooth enough to eliminate concerns about blisters.
+The midfoot is moderately tapered, and the toebox is spacious enough to allow toes to splay without feeling clownlike.

 The upper comfort of the Asics Novablast is prime when it comes to long-haul wear.